-Yesterday marked the two-year anniversary of my first blog post for The Jenny Evolution.
+Yesterday marked the two-year anniversary of my first blog post for Mommy Evolution.
 It wasn’t an easy post to write but an important one to kick off this whole journey.

 What a Difference Two Years Can Make

 Reading my first post, I realize I had recently started The Sensory Spectrum to reach out to other parents who had sensory kids.

 It really was just a lark.
 I was going to be thrilled if I reached just 100 people.

 This following has less to do with me and more with the needs of the sensory community.
 I wish there had been a resource for me to turn to to learn about SPD and feel like I wasn’t alone.

 So I created one and feel honored to be embraced by so many other parents.

 I also returned to my book-loving roots… just not in the way I thought I would.

 I’ve always been an avid reader but after having kids, I’ve been lucky to get through a couple of books a year.